derecles/epl-possession-analysis/README.md

 # EPL Possession Analysis

-In a professional football (soccer) match, is there a relationship between [English Premier League (EPL)](https://www.premierleague.com) teams' possession of the ball and their match outcomes?
+In a professional football (soccer) match, is there a relationship between [English Premier League (EPL)](https://www.premierleague.com) teams' possession of the ball and the match outcome?

 ## Overview

 I have analyzed all of the matches played in the English Premier League from 2006/07 to 2018/19.

-2006/07 is the earliest season for which possession figures are available on the EPL website.
+2006/07 is the earliest season in which possession figures are available on the EPL website.

 ## Methodology